Skip to content

 What is the difference between Unanet and Deltek Costpoint for government contractors?

-Unanet targets mid-market contractors ($5M-$50M revenue) with a more accessible interface and lower implementation costs.
-Deltek Costpoint serves larger organizations requiring FedRAMP Moderate compliance, CMMC Level 2 support, and advanced multi-contract management.
-Costpoint offers deeper audit trail capabilities and cybersecurity compliance features.
+Unanet targets mid-market contractors ($5M–$50M revenue) with a more accessible interface and lower implementation costs.
+Deltek Costpoint serves larger organizations requiring advanced multi-contract management and deep audit trail capabilities.
 Unanet excels at subcontractor management and mobile timekeeping.
+Costpoint GCCM completed FedRAMP Moderate Equivalency in April 2025 and supports CMMC Level 2 readiness; verify current certification status with Deltek for your specific compliance requirements.

 How long does migration from QuickBooks to GovCon software take?